HarshaParamata/Pen-Mouse/README.md

 ### 💾 Step 2: Create and Save the Python Script

 1. Open any code or text editor.
-2. Copy the provided Python code for Pen Mouse control (refer to the firmware section).
+2. Copy the provided Python code for Pen Mouse control (refer to the codes section).
 3. Save the file as `pen_mouse.py`.

 ### 🔗 Step 3: Pair HC-06 and Find Serial Port